-Vermont’s farmers markets are typically seasonal, with the majority taking place during the summer, though we have approximately 15 winter farmers markets.
-Products offered at markets are seasonally dependent; the abundance of fresh fruits and vegetables are found during the summer while storage crops, maple, dairy and meat, among other products, dominate the winter markets.
+Vermont’s farmers markets are typically seasonal, with the majority taking place during the summer.
+There are approximately 60 summer markets and 15 winter farmers markets.
+Products offered at markets are seasonally dependent; an abundance of fresh fruits and vegetables are found during the summer while storage crops, maple, dairy and meat, among other products, dominate the winter markets.
 May usually marks the start of most farmers’ market seasons, running until mid to late October, when the growing season winds down here in Vermont.

 Farmers markets are a great way to connect directly with your local producers, access fresh local food, and often offer increased accessibility to healthy and affordable local food to all Vermonters.

 Finding a Farmers Market

 You can find any Vermont Farmers Market Association (VTFMA) member farmers markets in a grand list at the Northeast Organic Farming Association of Vermont’s (NOFA-VT)'s Farmers Market Directory.
 To narrow the list of markets to what you're seeking, search geographically for specific counties, by particular days of the week, and if a market accepts EBT or debit cards.
 Take advantage of many other valuable farmers’ market resources on the NOFA-VT webpage as well!

 Farmers Market Regulations

 VAAFM regulates multiple food products that are commonly sold or distributed at farmers markets, including red meat and poultry products, raw milk and processed dairy products, eggs, maple products, potatoes, apples and strawberries.
 VAAFM also regulates the small scales that many market vendors use when selling produce and other products directly to consumers.
 Please review the following document: State Regulations for Selling at Farmers Markets: A Guide for Market Managers and Vendors, as well as The Requirements for Selling Eggs in Vermont.